 Academic topics covered include early Indiana statehood, civics, government, law and pioneer life.

 Consider hosting your special event at Corydon Capitol State Historic Site.
+Learn about available spaces and event details in our Planning Guide.
 Please fill out our inquiry form to receive information.

 WHERE STATEHOOD BEGAN